Samuel-de-Oliveira/CanUseTimer/README.md

 ---
 ## Why use?
-- Soft program; 🪶
+- Soft program;
-- Run all platforms (Windows 🪟, Linux :penguin:, MacOS X 🍎);
+- Run all platforms (Windows, Linux :penguin:, MacOS X 🍎);
 - Don't need internet (but you cant update it);
 - It follow the [WCA regulations](https://www.worldcubeassociation.org/regulations/);
 - Open source. 🔓